Diabetes is the number one cause of reversible vision loss in American adults. It contributes to as many as 5,000 cases of legal blindness each year.

-Schedule yearly checkups with an eye doctor; more frequently if diagnosed with retinopathy.
+Schedule yearly checkups with an eye healthcare provider.
+Schedule them more often if diagnosed with retinopathy.

-Studies have shown that nearly all people with type 1 diabetes--and more than half of those with type 2 diabetes--experience at least some degree of retinopathy after living with the disease for 20 years.
-Uncontrolled blood glucose levels can increase the risk of retinopathy, and infrequent visits to the eye doctor can delay diagnosis and lead to serious complications.
-Research suggests that certain minority groups, such as non-Hispanic blacks and Mexican-Americans older than 40, are at a greater risk than others of developing retinopathy.
+Studies have shown that nearly all people with type 1 diabetes experience at least some degree of retinopathy after living with the disease for 20 years.
+This is also true for more than half of those with type 2 diabetes.
+Uncontrolled blood glucose levels can increase the risk of retinopathy, and infrequent visits to the eye healthcare provider can delay diagnosis and lead to serious complications.
+Research suggests that certain minority groups, such as non-Hispanic blacks and Mexican Americans older than 40, are at a greater risk than others of developing retinopathy.

 Contact an ophthalmologist if any of the following symptoms develop: